-2.2.3 Transaction price
+2.3.3 Transaction price

 The transaction price of each participation class of the Fund is determined by the manager on each business day and is based on the net asset value per participation of each participation class with an upcharge (subscription fee) or discount (redemption fee) to cover the costs of purchase and sale of 'physical' investments.
 The subscription and redemption fee is for the protection of existing participants of the Fund and is beneficial to the Fund.
 When no transaction has taken place on a trading day, the transaction price is equal to the net asset value per participation.
-This transaction price takes into account developments of relevant indices after cut-off time.

-2.2.4 Net performance
+2.3.4 Net performance

 The net performance of each participation class of the Fund is based on the net asset value per participation, taking into account any dividend distributions.
-The relative performance is the difference between the net performance of each participation class of the Fund and the performance of the index.

-2.2.5 Index
+2.3.5 Index